benliu723/zustand-with-selectors/README.md

 const increment = useBearStore.use.increment()
 ```

-`zustand-with-selectors` provids a way to easily use selectors. such like `const {bears, increase} = bearStore.use(['bears', 'increase'])`, so that you do not need to declare multiple variables by using `object spreads`.
+`zustand-with-selectors` provides a way to easily use selectors. such like `const {bears, increase} = bearStore.use(['bears', 'increase'])`, so that you do not need to declare multiple variables by using `object spreads`.

 ## Install